redis/redis-doc/topics/cluster-spec.md

 general all the operations where in theory keys are not available in the same node are not implemented.

-In the future there is the possibility to add a new kind of node called a Computation Node to perform multi-key read only operations in the cluster, but it is not likely that the Redis cluster itself will be able to perform complex multi key operations implementing some kind of transparent way to move keys around.
+In the future it is possible that using the MIGRATE COPY command users will be able to use *Computation Nodes* to perform multi-key read only operations in the cluster, but it is not likely that the Redis Cluster itself will be able to perform complex multi key operations implementing some kind of transparent way to move keys around.

 Redis Cluster does not support multiple databases like the stand alone version